kiriland/cs350-final/README.md

 ## CS350 Final Project -- Online Grocery Store
+!!IMPORTANT!!
+Before you make changes to mysqli_connect.php make sure to write the command below, so that your changes will not break the file for others.

+    git update-index --skip-worktree mysqli_connect.php

+## Todo
  - [x] Registration Page Design
  - [x] Login Page Design
  - [ ] User Registration - Partially done, no validation of entries.